anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 -  VyOS vRouter :cite:p:`vyosvrouter`
 -  OpenAirInterface vEPC :cite:p:`oaivepc`

-Here are the full list of orchestrators used for all these deployments:
+Here is the full list of orchestrators used for all these deployments:

 -  Cloudify :cite:p:`cloudify`
 -  Heat :cite:p:`ostk_wallaby_heat`